shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/the_exterior_derivative_of_rotations.rst

 .. {{{

-For the rotations in terms of basis bivectors, we determine the associated differential form.
+The rotations above are doubley contravariant and given in terms of vectors corresponding to our physical understanding of space (and time).
+By taking the dual of the rotation bivectors, we derive the associated differential form.
 In other words, we fully flatten the rotation:

 .. math::